Campus Visit Program

-Parents are invited to attend a 30-minute coffee time and brief presentation after dropping off their sons.
+Parents are invited to attend a 45-minute coffee time and brief presentation after dropping off their sons.
 Following the presentation, an optional 30-minute highlight building tour will be available for interested parents.

-- Visiting students should arrive by 7:30 a.m.
-(8:30 a.m. on Thursdays due to "Late Start") and report to the main office, which is located in the Gordon Henke Center on 34th and Michigan.
-You will meet your host in the main office.
+- Visiting students should arrive by 7:45 a.m.
+(8:45 a.m. on Thursdays due to "Late Start") and report to the Admissions table in the Henke Center to meet his host student.
+Guest parking nearest the main entrance can be accessed from Michigan Street.

 - Prospective students are advised to bring a book to read during the study hall period or if a teacher gives a quiz/test during class.

 - Prospective students must follow the student dress code.
 Appropriate dress is a collared shirt with khakis, cargos or jeans; shoes and socks must be worn at all times, no sandals.

 - Students can be picked up at 3 p.m.
 The student will be brought back to the Henke Center entrance where he began his day.
 The MUHS school day ends at 3:10 p.m.